emmajanedrews/base-template/_posts/2018-01-23-a-year-in-review-look-at-our-2017-market-and-a-few-predictions-for-2018.md

 The 2017 Kauai market was bustling and brisk. **The overall number of transactions was up over 12%, and the dollar volume of those sales rose 5%.** This means more money was invested and traded in real estate in 2017.

-Here’s a closer look at how the median prices for single family homes and condos played out across all five zones in Kauai:
+Here’s a closer look at how the median prices for single-family homes and condos played out across all five zones in Kauai:

 * Starting in Waimea, the median price for single-family homes rose 10.67%.
 There were no condo trades because there are no condos in that area.
 * In Koloa, prices for single-family homes rose 6.15% and prices for condos rose 8%.